BryceStPierre/aerial-grid-mapping/README.md

 # Aerial Grid Mapping

-A side project using the Google Maps API and geometry to do grid mapping on satellite images of a location.
-I developed this app back in late 2016/early 2017, including the method for generating the grid.
+A side project that leverages Google Maps APIs and geometry to do grid mapping over top of satellite images.
+I worked on an earlier version of this web app back in late 2016, including the method for generating the grid.

 ## Getting Started